Ana84Cunha/LGC_Playwright_Challenge1/README.md

    git clone <repository-link>
 2. Navigate to the project directory:
 3. Install the required dependencies by running: npm install
-4. Run the tests using: npx playwright test
+4. Run the tests using: npx playwright test or npx playwright test --ui (UI mode)
+5. To open the allure report : allure open
 # Additonally:
 Screenshots and video recordings of the test executions can be found in the `screenshots/` and `videos/` directories, respectively.
 These files demonstrate the application at different stages of the test execution.